-The Photoshop Automate features can all be accessed directly in Bridge by going to the Tools menu and selecting an option from the Photoshop submenu (Figure 71).
-For example, to apply a Photoshop batch action process, make a selection of images in Bridge and choose Tools ⇒ Photoshop ⇒ Batch...
+The Photoshop Automate features can all be accessed directly in Bridge by going to the Tools menu and selecting one of the desired options from the Photoshop submenu (Figure 68).
+For example, to apply a Photoshop batch action process, make a selection of images in Bridge and choose Tools \Rightarrow Photoshop \Rightarrow Batch...
 You can then configure the Batch dialog to apply an action routine to the selected photos.
 The Image Processor can be used to batch process images in Photoshop where you typically want to output, say, a set of JPEG versions of an image at a set pixel size and compression setting, or convert to more than one size, color space, or format.
-You can also use the Tools ⇒ Photoshop menu to carry out a Merge to HDR Pro or Photomerge directly from Bridge.
+You can also use the Tools \Rightarrow Photoshop menu to carry out a Merge to HDR Pro or Photomerge directly from Bridge.

 When creating panorama Photomerges, the thing to watch out for here is the size of your source images.
-If you are working from raw originals in Bridge, you may want to open these via the Camera Raw dialog first, go to the workflow settings, set the pixel output size to something lower than the full image size and click on the 'Done' button to apply this setting to the selected images.
-Then, when you choose Photomerge, Bridge opens all these files at the new size setting you had just set in Camera Raw.
-Alternatively, you might like to consider choosing Tools ⇒ Photoshop ⇒ Load Files Into Photoshop Layers...
+If you are working from raw originals in Bridge, you may want to open these via the Camera Raw dialog first, go to the workflow options, set the pixel output size to something lower than the full image size and click on the 'Done' button to apply this setting to the selected images.
+Then when you choose Photomerge, Bridge opens all these files at the new size setting you had just set in Camera Raw.
+Alternatively, you might like to consider choosing Tools \Rightarrow Photoshop \Rightarrow Load Files Into Photoshop Layers...
 This allows you to open all the selected images as layers in a single Photoshop image first.
-You can then use Image ⇒ Image Size to reduce the pixel dimensions before choosing File ⇒ Automate ⇒ Photomerge.
+You can then use Image \Rightarrow Image Size to reduce the pixel dimensions before choosing File \Rightarrow Automate \Rightarrow Photomerge.

-Figure 71 The Photoshop Automate menu is available from the Tools menu in Bridge.
+Figure 68 The Photoshop Automate menu is available from the Tools menu in Bridge.